IwanTen/L5-website/docs/reference/millis.md

 # millis()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Returns the number of milliseconds since a sketch started running.

 `millis()` keeps track of how long a sketch has been running in milliseconds (thousandths of a second).
 This information is often helpful for timing events and animations.

 ## Examples